Poppy22/hawk/.github/README.md

 	- SEC(str): shows what LSM hook to use to attach to the kernel
 	- void BPF_PROG(): the actual code for the BPF program that is executed

 2. Implement the userspace class for that usecase in C++ in **src/userspace**.
+It should extend `monitor.hpp`.
 This class contains the userspace program that loads the BPF program into the kernel using libbpf.
 It should contain:
 - a primary function that loads the BPF program and polls for data for the ringbuffer
 - a function that shows how the data from the ringbuffer should be consumed (for example, printing to stdout)